 Most importantly, remember that the goal of a cover letter is to land an interview.
 A cover letter should be more than an expansion of your resume.
 Essentially, it should make the hiring manager want to know more.
 It should be written with the employer in mind.
 In other words, address their needs and potential questions.
 In other words, think about what you can offer the employer, not the other way around.

-Here are 7 ways to improve your cover letter today
+Here are 7 ways how to improve your cover letter

 - Research the company (Analyze the job listing)